-Integrated curriculum and financial planning (ICFP) is a term which has become increasingly prominent in the world of education since April this year.
+Integrated curriculum and financial planning (ICFP) is a term which has become increasingly prominent in the world of education for the last few years.

-I chair a growing MAT in my spare time, and we were lucky enough to be offered an MDIF grant.
+I chair a growing MAT in my spare time, and we were lucky enough at the time to be offered an MDIF grant.
 My immediate thought was what exactly is ICFP?
-I had already read Lord Agnew’s letter to academy trust auditors and had seen the reference to how “A wider awareness of this fundamental tool in teacher deployment is helping many schools.”
+At the time, I had already read Lord Agnew’s letter to academy trust auditors and had seen the reference to how “A wider awareness of this fundamental tool in teacher deployment is helping many schools.”

 Asking my local Regional Schools Commissioner’s Office for more information drew little response, and an internet search proved equally fruitless.
 However, a 15-minute video from Sir Michael Wilkins, Chief Executive of Outwood Grange Academies Trust, did help to improve my understanding.
 At Outwood, the commoditisation of a lesson/period allowed the Trust put a financial price on the most precious resource any school has – time.
 As professionals, we do that a lot.
 We sell time and those who buy it, value it.
 We know the value of our time because there is a competitive market for it.
 The same could be said for a secondary school.
 Every day is broken down into periods, every teacher has a fixed annual cost, and every teacher needs to teach a certain number of lessons to keep the school running.
 The missing piece of the puzzle is how much non-teaching time is allowed for personal development, CPD, mentoring, pastoral care and administration?